mewfree/personal-website-gatsby/src/pages/blog/adwords-modify-entities/index.md

 This could have fit on one line but putting the calculated bid in its own variable allows for more readability.

-I also changed the name of our function as it now not only fetches the keywords but also change the bids.
+I also changed the name of our function as it now not only fetches the keywords but also changes the bids.

 ```javascript
 function raiseBidsKeywords() {